Consort of Jesus and Apostle to the Apostles

 The Gnostic Gospels confirm their married state beyond a shadow of a doubt.
 For more details on Mary in the Gnostic Gospels see http://www.annebaring.com/anbar54_grail.html#grail_2

 The Dialogue of the Saviour, the Gospel of Philip, and the Gospel of Thomas all speak of Mary Magdalene as the close companion (consort) of Jesus.
 The Greek word Koinonôs has the explicit meaning of consort and refers to a wedded and intimate sexual partner.
 It would have also signified a recognized dynastic wife.
 The translation of this word as the ‘companion of Jesus’ in the Gospel of Philip in the Nag Hammadi Library does not give the true picture of their relationship.
-Gardner translates this word as ‘consort’.
+(On p.
+138 NHL the word koinonôs is given as ‘companion’ in the translation by Wesley W. Isenberg but translated as ‘consort’ by Laurence Gardner).

 1. The Dialogue of the Saviour portrays Mary Magdalene as the apostle who excels all the others and as “The woman who knew the All.”